mihirsavadi/choreChartTracker/README.md

 TODOS:

-- The ESP32 Pico Kit footprint in Diptrace is completely wrong, which means the rev2 PCB is completely screwed.
-Refer to [this link](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-pico-kit-1.html) and fix the footprint and symbol fixed: label everything.
 - Rewrite all code from scratch for hardware rev2.
 ESP32 Pico Kit keeps throwing "Guru Meditation Error: Core 1 panic'ed (LoadProhibited).
 Exception was unhandled." errors, implying memory usage and access errors.
 I have no clue where this is coming from, but its also happening with basic adafruit library examples for the VL53L0X senors.
 Might have to ditch this board and stick with a teensy.
 So much trouble just to end back at a teensy.
 - Integrate SD Card reader and logging functionality, which will wrap-up main software functionality.
 - Hardware Rev2: Make a simple wifi broadcasted server using the ESP32's wifi libraries.